 The oldest hub of Bangkok’s Chinese community, this maze of streets off of Yaowarat Road captures the city at its vibrant best.
 By day, it’s a bustling shopping destination, while at night, it’s a bustling street food market with stalls and outdoor kitchens jamming the alleyways.
-Most tours happen after dark, and feature guided walks and tastings to ensure visitors taste the classic local dishes—and don’t get lost.
+Most tours on this Bangkok travel guide happen after dark, and feature guided walks and tastings to ensure visitors taste the classic local dishes—and don’t get lost.
 Other options broaden the experience to include tuk-tuk rides to explore other areas of Bangkok at night.

 Flavors of Bangkok: Small-Group Chinatown Evening Food Tour

 Ideal for foodies seeking a well-rounded taste of Chinatown’s culinary offerings, this evening walk hits top eating spots for tastings of goodies such as coconut noodles and sweet donuts.